 This needs to be done at the country level as the pathways patients follow, and the reasons patients are lost, typically differ from one market to the next.
 It is also very important to look at how we anticipate the pathways to evolve in the future, particularly if we are using the patient flow study to help drive decisions regarding future product portfolio or positioning.

-The next task is to determine if your organisation can intervene in some way to change these behaviours or attitudes and grow the market.
+The next task is to determine if your organisation can intervene in some way to change these behaviours or attitudes and offer healthcare marketing support to grow the market.
 If we consider the example above, to have the greatest impact on market development, a client would need to:

 - Drive referrals from the PCP to a specialist